Makosi Musambasi

-Makosi Musambasi, is a Zimbabwean reality television star, television presenter and model.
+Makosi Musambasi (born 23 September 1980) is a Zimbabwean reality television star, television presenter and model.
 She is best known for her appearance on the sixth series of Big Brother UK in 2005.

 Early life

 Musambasi was born in Harare, Zimbabwe.
 She moved to the United Kingdom in 1999, attaining a nursing degree at the University of Luton, and a diploma in Journalism from EMDI in Dubai.

 Big Brother

 In 2005, Musambasi entered the sixth series of Big Brother UK on Day 1, where she placed third overall.
-During her time in the Big Brother house she infamously claimed she was pregnant with housemate, and eventual winner, Anthony Hutton's child, after Hutton performed digital penetration on Musambasi in the hot-tub.
+During her time in the Big Brother house she infamously claimed she was pregnant with housemate, and eventual winner, Anthony Hutton's child, after Hutton performed digital penetration on Musambasi in the hot tub.
 The pregnancy incident caused a ton of media coverage and controversy.
 When evicted in the live final, she left the house to a negative reaction from the live crowd, and was questioned by presenter Davina McCall during her eviction interview, which resulted in multiple Ofcom complaints branding McCall a bully.

 In 2005, she took part in the E4 zombie thriller Dead Set, playing herself.

 In 2010, she entered the Ultimate Big Brother house, where she placed eleventh overall, being evicted on Day 11.
 During her time in the Ultimate Big Brother house she expressed regrets from her previous showing on the reality series.